The Minor in Nanoscale Science & Engineering

-Students should sign up for at least two semesters of Independent Study and work on a project related to nanotechnology under the supervision of a faculty member.
-A list of projects with potential faculty mentors will be circulated in the spring semester every year.
-Students will have to be signed up for the nanoscale science and engineering minor and must have completed at least two of the classes from the above categories before doing the Independent Study Project.
-Students can also come up with their own ideas for projects but need to get approval from the Nanoscale Science and Engineering Minor Committee and a faculty mentor.
+Students should sign up for at least two semesters of independent study and work on a project related to nanotechnology under the supervision of a faculty member.
+A list of projects with potential faculty mentors will be circulated during the spring semester each year.
+Before completing the independent study project, students must be registered for the nanoscale science and engineering minor program, and they must have completed at least two of the courses from the above categories.
+Students can also come up with their own ideas for projects, but these require approval from the Nanoscale Science and Engineering Minor Committee and a faculty mentor.

-The classes listed above will count for elective credit for all Engineering majors; however, students should check with their major advisers to confirm this.
+The courses listed above will count for elective credit for all Engineering majors; however, students should check with their major advisers to confirm this.

 Committee to Oversee Nanoscale Science and Engineering Minor